Massachusetts Greyhound Protection Act: Petition drive

-Lawsuit to strike from ballot
+Lawsuit to strike from the ballot

 Opponents filed a lawsuit in March saying the measure is unfit for the ballot because it singles out the two tracks, when it should apply to the whole state.
-The Supreme Judicial Court took the matter under advisement after a hearing May 7.
+The Supreme Judicial Court took the matter under advisement after a hearing on May 7.

 On July 15, the court rejected the challenge by the initiative's opponents, which means that unless other lawsuits are filed and are successful, the initiative will appear on the November ballot.

 The high court rejected the claim that the initiative shouldn't be on a statewide ballot because it was about two local racetracks by saying that racing amounts to a statewide concern.

 Results

 Supporters

 The Committee to Protect Dogs was the official ballot committee of the initiative.

-In addition to Committee to Protect Dogs, the Greyhound Protection Act was endorsed by:
+In addition to the Committee to Protect Dogs, the Greyhound Protection Act was endorsed by: